-How Nasa’s DART mission could save Earth from rogue asteroids
+How Nasa’s Dart mission could save Earth from rogue asteroids

 Scientists will consider the Dart impact successful if it changes Dimorphism’s orbit around Didymos anywhere from 73 seconds to 10 minutes.

-The Earth travels along its orbit around the Sun at 29.79 kilometers per second, which means it crosses its own diameter of about 12,724 kilometers in just more than seven minutes.
+The Earth travels along its orbit around the Sun at 29.79 kilometres per second, which means it crosses its own diameter of about 12,724 kilometres in just more than seven minutes.

 While Dart will help Nasa better understand how a kinetic impact mission would work, that doesn’t mean an actual mission would look exactly like Dart does.